Code of Ethics and Business Conduct

 Certain significant policies, laws and regulations are highlighted below and additional information may be found in other applicable Company policies and procedures, including the Code of Conduct.
 This does not constitute a complete listing of the laws, rules, regulations and policies that must be adhered to by every person subject to the Code of Ethics in the conduct of his or her duties at Discover Financial Services.

-Anti-Money Laundering; Counter Terrorist Financing Laws; Sanctions.
-Discover Financial Services is committed to full compliance with federal, state and international laws prohibiting and guarding against money laundering and terrorist financing, as well as with applicable sanctions programs.
-Discover Financial Services maintains a program to monitor and enforce its policy on anti-money laundering and antiterrorism laws.
+Anti-Money Laundering; Counter Terrorist Financing Laws; Sanctions Programs.
+Discover Financial Servicesiscommitted to full compliance with federal, state and international laws prohibiting and guarding against money laundering and terrorist activity contained in the Bank Secrecy Act and its subsequent amendments, including the USA PATRIOT Act, as well as with applicable sanctions programs.
+Discover Financial Services maintains a program to monitor and enforce its policy on anti-money laundering, antiterrorism, and sanctions laws.

 ACT IN THE BEST INTERESTS OF CUSTOMERS, THE COMPANY, AND THE PUBLIC